rtorr/vscode-flow/README.md

 Follow the [instructions](https://code.visualstudio.com/docs/editor/extension-gallery) for VS Code extension installation.

-**Flow does not support Windows, you can follow this Github issue https://github.com/facebook/flow/issues/6**

 ## Workspace settings

 flow comes bundled with this extention. if you would like to use